Protection against infection

 This also pertains to pre-semester courses and semester orientation for our new students (ESE).

-There will be an online event as introduction for new students this semester.
-This event is currently being planned.
+There was an online event as introduction for new students this semester.

 Internal university offers are allowed to take place on a small scale.
 Compliance of necessary security and hygiene regulations is required on-site.
 We request the assessment of our internal work security previous to the realization of the respective training.
 Conferences on campus with external participants and not related to teaching units of the summer semester program shall be postponed to the winter semester, if possible.